ynab/ynab-api-starter-kit/README.md

 This example uses [Vue.js](https://vuejs.org/) but it is not required.
 Feel free to use whatever framework or libraries you prefer.

+To build the production assets for deployment, run the command: `npm run build`.
+This will build the asset to `dist/build.js` which the `index.html` will load.

 ### `src/App.vue`

 In the script portion of this page, you can see how to build an OAuth URI to